K4pes/ultiCount/README.md

 # Ulticount...
 ... is an Open Source Connect IQ App for your Garmin Device that won’t make you play better Ultimate Frisbee, but it will _assist_ you in keeping the score as well as tracking what the gender ratio should be!
 In true ABBA style.
+Install the app from [here in Garmin IQ Store](https://apps.garmin.com/apps/c9a21d52-470b-422e-9566-a70e8c52384d)

 ## Features
 <img src="https://github.com/K4pes/ultiCount/blob/main/ScreenCaptures/Screenshot_fr165_gameplay_annotated_125DPI.png" width="600" />